 7.2.1.2.3 Transport plane loopback

 The transport plane loopback function is controlled by the management plane.
-For further information see [IETF RFC 6435].
+For further information see Section 4 of [IETF RFC 6435].

 7.2.1.2.4 Lock Indication

 The lock indication function uses the lock instruct message defined in [IETF RFC 6435] to communicate from a MEP that has been locked by the management or control function to its peer that the peer should enter the administratively locked state.